schang1146/ClintonCAT/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as a community **pledge to be civil, love Clinton and fight against consumer exploitaition**.
+We, as a community, **pledge to stay civil, stand united against consumer exploitation, and, above all, love Clinton**.

 ## Our Mission